M-Nauta/ProtoTree/README.md

 Check your `--log_dir` to keep track of the training progress.
 This directory contains `log_epoch_overview.csv` which prints per epoch the test accuracy, mean training accuracy and the mean loss.
 File `log_train_epochs_losses.csv` prints the loss value and training accuracy per batch iteration.
 File `log.txt` logs additional info.

 The resulting visualized prototree (i.e. *global explanation*) is saved as a pdf in your `--log_dir /pruned_and_projected/treevis.pdf`.
-NOTE: this pdf can get large which is not supported by Adobe Acrobat.
+NOTE: this pdf can get large which is not supported by Adobe Acrobat Reader.
 Open it with e.g. Google Chrome or Apple Preview.

 To train and evaluate an ensemble of ProtoTrees, run `main_ensemble.py` with the same arguments as for `main_tree.py`, but include the `--nr_trees_ensemble` to indicate the number of trees in the ensemble.